alinaserinet/project-management/README.md

    pnpm run build-sb
   ```

-- `api`: api: Starts a mock API server using `json-server`, watching the
+- `api`: Starts a mock API server using `json-server`, watching the
   `./mock/db.json` file on port `3001`.

   ```bash